chauminhnguyen/Dual-Transformer/README.md

 Dual-Transformer is the framework with the input is an scenery image and the output is Vietnamese six-eight poem.
 The generated poem is related to the input image by containing the objects from the input image.

+The code has been put on [HuggingFace's Space](https://huggingface.co/spaces/crylake/img2poem)

 ## Installation

 1. Clone the repository: